Polymorphism clones of homogeneous structures (Universal homogeneous polymorphisms and automatic homeomorphicity): Introduction

+A clone is a set of finitary functions on a given base set that contains all projections and that is closed with respect to composition.
+Every concrete clone comes equipped with a canonical topology---the topology of pointwise convergence.
+It was shown by Bodirsky and Pinsker in \cite{BodPin15} that the polymorphism clone of an $\omega$-categorical structure determines this structure up to positive primitive bi-interpretability.
+In this paper the authors asked, which properties of an $\omega$-categorical structure are encoded in its polymorphism clone, considered as an abstract clone.
+In particular the question is, when can the canonical topology of the polymorphism clone of a structure be reconstructed from its underlying abstract clone.
+First steps to find reasonably general conditions were undertaken by Bodirsky, Pinsker and Pongr\'acz in \cite{BodPinPon17}.
+Our paper is build on their findings.

 What is meant by ``reconstructing the canonical topology of a clone''?
 There are several ways to give concrete meaning to the phrase: For a class $\class{K}$ of clones and a clone $\clone{C}\in\class{K}$ we may say that \begin{enumerate} \item $\clone{C}$ has \emph{reconstruction with respect to $\class{K}$} if whenever $\clone{C}$ is isomorphic to some clone $\clone{D}\in\class{K}$ (as an abstract clone), then there exists already an isomorphism between $\clone{C}$ and $\clone{D}$ that is a homeomorphism (with respect to the canonical topologies of $\clone{C}$ and $\clone{D}$, respectively), or \item $\clone{C}$ has \emph{automatic homeomorphicity with respect $\class{K}$} if whenever $\clone{C}$ is isomorphic to some clone $\clone{D}\in\class{K}$ (as an abstract clone), then \emph{every} isomorphism between $\clone{C}$ and $\clone{D}$ is a homeomorphism. \end{enumerate} In this paper we are going to study the second (stronger) option.
 Note that automatic homeomorphicity is already a non-trivial concept if the class $\class{K}$ consists only of $\clone{C}$.
 In this case it says that every automorphism of $\clone{C}$ is an autohomeomorphism.
-As a matter of fact, $\clone{C}$ has automatic homeomorphicity if and only if it has reconstruction and if every automorphism of $\clone{C}$ is a homeomorphism.